HPV and Cancer

 - Vulvar cancer: Most vulvar cancers (70%) are caused by HPV.
 Learn about new cases and death rates from vulvar cancer, a rare type of cancer.

-In the United States, high-risk HPVs cause 3% of all cancers in women and 2% of all cancers in men, resulting in about 43,000 HPV-related cancers each year.
+In the United States, high-risk HPVs cause 3% of all cancers in women and 2% of all cancers in men.
+There are about 44,000 new cases of cancer in parts of the body where HPV is often found, and HPV is estimated to cause about 34,000 cancers each year, according to the latest statistics from the Centers for Disease Control.

 Worldwide, the burden of HPV-related cancers is much greater.
 High-risk HPVs cause about 5% of all cancers worldwide, with an estimated 570,000 women and an estimated 60,000 men getting an HPV-related cancer each year.
 Cervical cancer is among the most common cancers and a leading cause of cancer-related deaths in low- and middle-income countries, where screening tests and treatment of early cervical cell changes are not readily available.